Germany calls for 'immediate' end to Sudan violence | DW | 03.06.2019

-The violence in Sudan "cannot be justified," the German Foreign Ministry said after Sudanese forces allegedly killed numerous peaceful protesters in Khartoum.
-Many global powers have joined the chorus of condemnation.
+Violence in Sudan "cannot be justified," the German Foreign Ministry said after the military killed numerous peaceful protesters in Khartoum.
+The UN Security Council plans to hold a closed door meeting on Tuesday.

 The German government condemned the deadly crackdown in Sudan on Monday, after Sudan's military reportedly opened fire at a peaceful sit-in and raided protesters' Khartoum camp site.